How Many Watts Does It Take to Run a House?

 Laptop Computer | 250/250 |

-In this scenario, you’d need a generator that can support a total starting wattage of 31,560W and a running wattage of 22,216.
-In other words, a whole home generator with a capacity of no less than 35kW.
-Of course, you also need to factor in toasters, coffee makers, food processors, cell phone chargers, space heaters, and other devices depending on usage, as these don’t run continuously.
+In this scenario, your total starting wattage is 31,560W, and your running wattage is 22,216W.
+For that output, you need a 35kW whole-home generator.
+Of course, you also need to factor in toasters, coffee makers, food processors, cell phone chargers, space heaters, and other devices, depending on usage frequency.

-To help you along, you can use a wattage worksheet like the one linked here.
-Every home has its own unique power requirements.
-Therefore, you must consider everything that runs on electricity in selecting the right sized generator.
+Every home has unique power requirements.
+Therefore, you must consider everything that runs on electricity when selecting the right-sized generator.
 The example above may not be sufficient.
-Depending on your needs, a 20-, 30-, or 50-kW generator may be required.
+Depending on your needs, you may need a 20-, 30-, or 50-kW generator.
+Contact the pros at Express Electrical to get installation assistance and the most accurate power draw calculation.
+After all, no one wants to fail an electrical inspection.

 Hire a Licensed Electrician

 Determining how many watts to run a house can be challenging, especially if your electrical requirements vary.
-At Express Electrical, we offer all types of electrical services to homeowners in Southern California.
+Express Electrical offers all types of electrical services to homeowners in Southern California.
 Our licensed technicians can determine the best-sized generator and provide high-quality installation.
-We also specialize in safety services such as whole house surge protection.
-To schedule an appointment, feel free to contact us online or call our office directly at 323-727-7799.
+We also specialize in safety services such as whole-house surge protection.
+To schedule an appointment, contact us online or call our office directly at (888) 350-7869.

 Robert Hogward says: